Stefannieuwenburg/superpy/README.md

 >                        date as dd-mm-yyyy.
 For example: report inventory date -d 01-01-2022
 >  -f FILE, --file FILE  export report to new file

-# How to use the tool for the supermarket 101.
+# Now explain How to use the tool for the supermarket 101.
+>for bash user python main.py befor it
 # To buy a product you can type in your CLI:

 > main.py buy -p apple -bpr 1.50 -a 200 -ex 01-01-2022